chuckdries/sunhacks-19/slides/4-message-form.md

-## 4. A form that takes the user's name and greets them
+## 4. A form that takes input from users

+> TODO: we're introducing the message board here

 We'll combine our knowledge of templates with HTML forms to create a page with a text box where the user can enter their name and be shown a greeting.